Enealor/PyTorch-SM3/README.md

  [[notebook](./SM3_example.ipynb)]

  Implements the SM3-II adaptive optimization algorithm for PyTorch.
- The original implementation is in TensorFlow.
+ This algorithm was designed by Rohan Anil, Vineet Gupta, Tomer Koren, and Yoram Singer and implemented in TensorFlow.

  The 'Square-root of Minima of Sums of Maxima of Squared-gradients Method' (SM3) algorithm is a memory-efficient adaptive optimization algorithm similar